 Reports and newsletter

-The results of many of the Goose & Swan Monitoring Programme (GSMP) surveys are available in reports and/or published as papers in journals.
-An annual newsletter, GooseNews, is also produced that provides various GSMP information.
+This in includes the results of many of the Goose & Swan Monitoring Programme (GSMP) surveys, which are available in reports and/or published as papers in journals; along with the annual newsletter of the GSMP, GooseNews, which provides various GSMP information.

 GooseNews is the annual newsletter of WWT’s Goose & Swan Monitoring Programme.
 It contains reports from monitoring activities, information on forthcoming surveys, and other information of relevance and interest to those involved with goose and swan monitoring in the UK.